DarioTrujanoOchoa/dariotrujanoochoa.github.io/_portfolio/2024-10-30-feedbackMisinfo-2.md

 ---
-title: "The Effect of Feedback on News-Verification Demand: Experimental Evidence (JMP)"
-excerpt: "Effects of feedback on the willingness to pay to verify real headlines."
+title: "Willingness to Verify News Headlines: Experimental Evidence from Mexico"
+excerpt: "Willingness to Verify News Headlines: Experimental Evidence from Mexico"
 collection: portfolio
 ---

-This study is the first to elicit the value individuals place on verifying real headlines, focusing on the role of feedback in shaping verification behavior and confidence.
-In a lab experiment, 184 participants classified headlines as accurate or fake, reporting their willingness to pay (WTP) for a perfect signal under three feedback conditions: control, individual, and group.
-Results show that explicit feedback on others’ accuracy reduces the perceived value of verification, potentially discouraging fact-checking.
-The findings highlight how feedback influences verification demand.
-By addressing gaps in the existing literature and focusing on Mexico, this study provides novel insights into the design of interventions to combat misinformation.
+This study explores the determinants of individuals’ demand for verification.
+We measure this demand in a laboratory setting by eliciting participants’ willingness to pay (WTP) to verify whether a headline is accurate or contains misinformation.
+The experimental design holds constant the payoffs from correct classification, the accuracy of the verification signal, and the baseline probability of misinformation.
+By abstracting from these elements—which jointly determine the value of verification in the field—we isolate the effects of feedback, political content, and participants’ political positions on verification behavior.
+We analyze how both WTP and confidence respond to feedback and to the political content of headlines, and we compare observed verification demand to a theoretical benchmark in which verification is purely accuracy-motivated.

 <a href="https://dariotrujanoochoa.github.io/files/feedback_misinfo.pdf">Download File</a>